CoreOffice/CryptoOffice/README.md

 ## Example

+Using CryptoOffice is easy:

+1. Add `import CryptoOffice` at the top of a relevant file.
-CryptoOffice API is trivial, use `CryptoOfficeFile(path: String)` to create a new instance with a path to your encrypted file.
-Then call `decrypt(password:)` on it to get the decrypted data:
+2. Use `CryptoOfficeFile(path: String)` to create a new instance with a path to your encrypted file.
+3. Call `decrypt(password:)` on it to get the decrypted data:

 ```swift
 import CoreXLSX